-SWK 626 Family Therapy and Group Work Practice
+SWK 626 Family Therapy and Group Work Practice 3 credit hours

 Theories and treatment planning in family therapy and group work are the focus of this course.
 Emphasis is placed on relevant theories, philosophical frameworks and family and group structures.
 Students are introduced to theory-specific case conceptualization, integration, writing treatment plans and designing interventions for families and groups.